|Network: PBS||Channel(s): 11|

 - 23 August 1981: Tom Baker's final three seasons begin.

-- 2 October 1982: An addition run begins on Saturday mornings to compete with WOR's broadcasts, so there are two different cycles of Baker airing at the same time.
-The run ends 23 March 1983.
+- 2 October 1982: An additional run for children begins on Saturday mornings to compete with WOR's broadcasts, so there are two different cycles of Baker airing at the same time.
+This run uses the edited Howard Da Silva episodes with his contributions removed, although his credit remains.
+The run ends 26 March 1983.

 - 24 April 1983: The Peter Davison stories debut.